Head of Russian tax service Mikhail Mishustin appointed prime minister

 After Medvedev’s resignation speculation immediately started as to who would replace him.
 Russia watchers agreed there were three possible scenarios: promotion of someone from the established old guard around Putin such as former finance minister and Audit Chamber head Alexei Kudrin or Defence Minister Sergei Shoigu; the appointment of a young reformer such as Minister of Economy Maxim Oreshkin, who has been setting much of Russia’s economic policy in recent years; or, the “Fradkov-scenario”.

-In a surprise move former president Boris Yeltsin appointed the totally unknown Soviet-era diplomat Mikhail Fradkov prime minister in March 2004, and he held office until 2007.
+In a surprise move Putin appointed the totally unknown Soviet-era diplomat Mikhail Fradkov prime minister in March 2004, and he held office until 2007.
 Most commentators had no idea who he was and investment bank Renaissance Capital released a note the next day entitled “Fradkov who?” for clients.

 But Mishustin is a break with the past as he is from the post-Soviet generation that made his career entirely in the new Russian economy.
 He is also from the finance and technology world, whereas previous prime ministers have tended to be Soviet-era diplomats from the government structures.